Jernskegg/ci-portfolio-project-1/README.md

     * interactive news feed
     * Slideshow gallery
-    * subscripion for news feed
+    * subscription for news feed
     * add files to career application
     * 4k support

 * Typography and Color Scheme

-   This webpage is going to use "Roboto" for headers and "Lato" for paragraphs and smaller text, this is due to it's readability and it's also hosted on Googlefonts
+   This webpage is going to use "Roboto" for headers and "Lato" for paragraphs and smaller text, this is due to its readability and it's also hosted on Google Fonts

    It is also going to some AwesomeFont for some visual and intuitive symbols